If you’ve ever played soccer for more than 10 minutes, you’ve probably had the chance to use your head to direct the ball one way or another.

 As with so many things in soccer, having a good technique can greatly improve your ability to do what you set out to do.
 It’s no different when it comes to heading a soccer ball.

-Spending time practicing a good technique to header the ball is going to save you a lot of pain.
+Spending time practicing a good technique to header the ball will save you a lot of pain.
 You will appreciate it for years to come!

 Here’s what you need to do –